fabiomanz/GitDeck/README.md

 - Anki **2.1.50** or later
 - [CrowdAnki](https://ankiweb.net/shared/info/1788670778) add-on installed
-- A local clone of your CrowdAnki git repository with SSH remotes already configured (GitDeck shells out to the system `git` binary and does not manage authentication)
+- A local clone of your CrowdAnki git repository with SSH already configured — GitDeck uses the system `git` binary and does not manage authentication

 ---